Shri Dev Rameshwar Temple: Mahashivratri Fair

-A fair is held for six days in the month of Magha every year which is attended by about 5,000 people from nearby villages and towns.
-The fair starts 5 days before the day of worship.
+A fair is held for six days in the month of Magha every year and is attended by about 5,000 people from nearby villages and towns.
+The fair starts five days before the day of worship.
 On the Mahashivratri day, devotees observe fast and stay awake all night.
 Mahashivratri marks the night when Shiva performed the 'Tandava'.
 It is also believed that on this day Shiva was married to Parvati Ma.
 On this day Shiva devotees observe fast and offer fruits, flowers and Bael leaves on Shiva Linga.

 Wall Paintings

-The walls of the temple show drawings depicting incidences from Ramayana and Mahabharata.
-These drawings were drawn by artists appointed by Sardar Sambhaji Angre.
-These drawings are unique in the sense that although they depict stories from the ancient Vedic culture, the characters' clothes, weapons, ornaments and other equipment and instruments are similar to those found in the 18th century.
+The walls of the temple show drawings depicting events from the Ramayana and Mahabharata.
+These drawings were created by artists appointed by Sardar Sambhaji Angre.
+They are unique in the sense that although they depict stories from the ancient Vedic culture, the characters' clothes, weapons, ornaments and other equipment and instruments are similar to those found in the 18th century.